4 Years After Heartbreak, Mirai Nagasu Is at Her Best and an Olympian Again

 The 2014 rejection had become Nagasu's skating identity, supplanting the fact she had won a national championship in 2008 at the age of 14 and was narrowly denied a medal at the 2010 Olympics.

-Now, however, she's becoming known as only the second American woman to complete her gender's most difficult jump, the triple axel.
-(Tonya Harding, way back in the '90s, is the other.)
+Now, however, she's becoming known as only the third American woman to complete her gender's most difficult jump, the triple axel.
+(Tonya Harding and Kimmie Meissner are the others.)
 Nagasu landed it in both her short program and her free skate, though both were less than perfect.

 Still, the 3 ½-revolution triple axel is a potent weapon with big scoring potential that could push her into medal contention at Pyeongchang.